5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 ### Important ACPI Tables for hackintoshing

 #### DSDT.aml
 As mentioned, the `DSDT` or [**Differentiated System Description Table**](https://uefi.org/specs/ACPI/6.4/05_ACPI_Software_Programming_Model/ACPI_Software_Programming_Model.html#differentiated-system-description-table-dsdt) is a very important ACPI Table for Hackintoshers because it includes most of the devices of a mainboard, its features and the way they are powered.
-This is the primary source for researching possible fixes to turn a PC mainboard into what macOS recognizes as an iMac Mainboard, for example.
+This is the primary source for researching possible fixes to turn a PC mainboard into what macOS recognizes as an iMac mainboard, for example.

 #### SSDT-xxxx.aml
 `SSDTs`or [**Secondary System Description Tables**](https://uefi.org/specs/ACPI/6.4/05_ACPI_Software_Programming_Model/ACPI_Software_Programming_Model.html?highlight=ssdt#secondary-system-description-table-ssdt) are tables which can be added to, modify or replace specific parts or sections of the DSDT.
 This is another important category of ACPI Tables because these can be completely written by user and thereby fix issues, add fake devices which macOS wants to see or improve CPU Power Management.
-This include but are not limited to tables, such as: `SSDT-PLUG.aml`, `SSDT-PM`, `SSDT-AWAC.aml`, etc.
+This includes tables such as: `SSDT-PLUG.aml`, `SSDT-PM`, `SSDT-AWAC.aml`, etc.

 Other relevant ACPI Tables are: `APIC`, `BGRT`, `DMAR`, `ECDT`, `FACP`.

 For more details about ACPI in general, please refer to the official [**ACPI Specification**](https://uefi.org/specs/ACPI/6.4/index.html) For an introduction to the ASL language, please refer to chapter [**ACPI Source Language Reference**](https://uefi.org/specs/ACPI/6.4/19_ASL_Reference/ACPI_Source_Language_Reference.html?highlight=asl%20syntax).

-The following sections will help you to get a deeper understanding about ACPI, ASL and Binary Renames so you can edit SSDT files.
+The following sections will help you to get a deeper understanding about ACPI, ASL and Binary Renames, so you can edit SSDT files.
 Click on a triangle to unfold its content.
 <details>
 <summary><strong>ACPI Renames and Hotpaches</strong></summary>

 ## ACPI Renames and Hotpatches

 Try to avoid ACPI binary renames and patches such as `HDAS` to `HDEF`, `EC0` to `EC`, `SSDT-OC-XOSI` etc., whenever possible.
 Especially renaming of underlined `MethodObj`(such as `_STA`, `_OSI`, etc.) should be done with caution.
-Nowadays, a lot of them are handled by Kexts like **AppleALC** and **Whatevergreen** anyway.
+Nowadays, a lot of them are handled by kexts like **AppleALC** and **Whatevergreen** anyway.

-**General Guidelines**:
+**General Guidelines**

-- No OS Patches are required.
-For parts that do not work properly use customized patches to make them work.
+- No OS patches are required.
+For parts that do not work properly use customized SSDT patches to enable them.
 For special requirements of operating systems, use the `SSDT-XOSI` Patch.
 - For Brightness Control Keys to work, some machines do not require extra patches.
 Use `PS2 Keyboard Mapping` instead to achieve the same effect.
 - For now, the vast majority of machines require the `0D6D Patch` to fix `Instant Wake` issues.
-- Mostly all Laptops require additional device-specific renames and patches for the Battery Percentage Indicator to work.
-Recently, a new Kext called [ECEnabler](https://github.com/1Revenger1/ECEnabler) was introduced which enables macOS to read the battery status provided the Embedded Controller, so no patching is required.
-It doesn't work in all cases but it's a good idea to give it a try first.
+- Almost all Laptops require additional device-specific renames and patches for the Battery Percentage Indicator to work.
+But recently, a new kext called [ECEnabler](https://github.com/1Revenger1/ECEnabler) was introduced which enables macOS to read the battery status provided the Embedded Controller, so no patching is required.
+It doesn't work in all cases, but it's a good idea to give it a try first.
 - Most ThinkPad Laptops require the `PTSWAKTTS` patch to stop the Power Button LED from pulsing after waking up from sleep.
 - For machines with a dedicated Sleep Button: if pressing the Sleep Button crashes the system, use the `PNP0C0E Sleep Correction Method` to fix it.

 You may need to disable or enable certain components in order to solve specific problems.

 **In general, use:**

 - `Binary Renames & Preset Variables` – the binary rename method is especially effective for computers running only macOS.
-On multi-boot systems with different Operating Systems  these patches should be used with **Caution** since binary renames apply to all systems which can cause issues.
+On multi-boot systems with different Operating Systems these patches should be used with **caution** since binary renames apply to all systems which can cause issues.
 The best way to avoid such issues is to bypass OpenCore when booting into a different OS altogether, so no patches are injected.
 Or use Clover instead, since it does not inject patches into other OSes.
 - `Fake Devices` since this method is very reliable. **Recommended**.
 </details>
 <details>